therealozp/dsa-notes/stack, queues, and deques/abstract stack definition.md

 #theory #stack
-A last-in-first-out data structure, much like a stack of plates or organized laundry. it has two main operations, both taking $O(1)$ time:
+A last-in-first-out (LIFO) data structure, much like a stack of plates or organized laundry. it has two main operations, both taking $O(1)$ time:
 - `push()`: appends an element to the end of the stack.
 - `pop()`: removes the topmost element in the stack.
 ## implementations